-However, while creating a WordPress blog does take a bit of know-how, it isn’t all that difficult once you learn the steps.
-With a comprehensive tutorial guiding you along your way, you can go from zero to hero quickly, and without feeling completely lost.
+While creating a WordPress blog does require a bit of knowledge, it isn’t all that difficult once you learn the steps.
+With a comprehensive tutorial guiding you along the way, you can go from zero to hero quickly, and without feeling completely lost.

-In this article, we’ll walk you through why it’s worth starting a blog, explain when WordPress is the right choice for your blog, and help you prepare for hosting your own copy of WordPress.
-Finally, we’ll walk you through setting up a WordPress blog all on your own!
-Let’s get started.
+You may also continue reading for an in-depth coverage on how to start a blog using the WordPress CMS.
+We’ll walk you through why it’s worth starting a blog, explain when WordPress is the right choice, and help you prepare for hosting your own copy of WordPress.
+Finally, we’ll provide some extra tips and trick on how to get the most out of your WordPress blog.
+Let’s get started!

 Table of Contents